timzl/docs/docs/guides/web-servers/supabase/installing-supabase/index.md

     sudo docker compose down
     sudo docker compose up -d

-After making the above preparations, you can access the Supabase interface remotely by navigating to port `3000` on your server's remote IP address.
-For instance, if your server's remote IP address is `192.0.2.0`, navigate in a web browser to `http://192.0.2.0:3000`.

 {{< note respectIndent=false >}}
 You may need to open the port in your system's firewall.
 You can learn about how to do so through our guide on [securing your server](/docs/products/compute/compute-instances/guides/set-up-and-secure/#configure-a-firewall).